reDpz/nvim/README.md

 ## Problems

-* The statusline will not show up on neovide, tested on both windows and linux
+* ~~The statusline will not show up on neovide, tested on both windows and Linux~~ This has been fixed, I'm not sure what exactly fixed this either.